 Evidence is emerging that people get better protection by being fully vaccinated compared with having had COVID-19.
 One study showed that unvaccinated people who already had COVID-19 are more than two times as likely than fully vaccinated people to get COVID-19 again.

 If you were treated for COVID-19 with monoclonal antibodies or convalescent plasma, you should wait 90 days before getting a COVID-19 vaccine.
 Talk to your doctor if you are unsure what treatments you received or if you have more questions about getting a COVID-19 vaccine.

-Experts are still learning more about how long vaccines protect against COVID-19 in real-world conditions.
+Experts are still learning more about how long vaccines protect against COVID-19.
 The CDC will keep the public informed as new evidence becomes available.

 The protection someone gains from having an infection (called “natural immunity”) varies, depending on the disease.
 It also varies from person to person.
 Because this virus is new, we don’t know how long natural immunity might last.
 Current evidence suggests that getting the virus again (reinfection) is uncommon in the 90 days after the first infection with the virus that causes COVID-19.

 We won’t know how long immunity lasts after vaccination until we have more data on how well COVID-19 vaccines work in real-world conditions.
 Experts are working to learn more about both natural immunity and vaccine-induced immunity.

 No. Fully vaccinated people can resume activities without wearing a mask or physically distancing, except where required by federal, state, local, tribal or territorial laws, rules and regulations, including local business and workplace guidance.
 If you are fully vaccinated, you can resume activities that you did before the pandemic.